betterscientificsoftware/bssw.io/Articles/Blog/2021-09-SSwDiscoveriesInterview.md

-# Contributions of Scientific Software to Scientific Discovery
+# The Contributions of Scientific Software to Scientific Discovery

 **Hero Image:**

  - <img src='https://github.com/betterscientificsoftware/bssw.io/blob/master/images/Blog_2109_SX_OmicronA.png' />

 #### Contributed by: [Rinku Gupta](https://github.com/rinkug) and Kate Keahey
-#### Publication Date: September 29, 2021
+#### Publication Date: September 28, 2021

 In July 2021, the SoftwareX journal published a [special issue on gravitational waves and the software](https://www.sciencedirect.com/journal/softwarex/special-issue/103XKC9DRLV) that contributed to their detection.
 The editor, Kate Keahey, joined with colleagues to write an [introductory editorial](https://www.sciencedirect.com/science/article/pii/S2352711021000601) to that special issue.
 Kate kindly took time from her busy schedule to discuss with Rinku Gupta (Editor-in-chief of the BSSw.io website) her concern that society – researchers, funding agencies, academia – continues to fail to credit software as a major contributor to scientific discovery.